TennisBowling/tennis-cdn/README.md

 # tennis-cdn
-This is the source code for (my cdn)[https://cdn.tennisbowling.com].
+This is the source code for [my cdn](https://cdn.tennisbowling.com).
 You can run this if you want to, but if you want to use my cdn directly, make a POST request to https://cdn.tennisbowling.com/upload with a file attached.
 Requests example:
 send file